With employers’ medical costs on the rise, the smart money is on supporting healthy change.

 A growing number have suddenly realized that they have nothing to gain — and everything to lose — by creating a culture in which people are expected to perform professionally even as their well-being is being actively undermined by poor nutrition, lack of exercise, excess stress and inadequate sleep.

-In some cases, companies are developing programs and policies that nudge, cajole, entice or even straight-up shove employees toward healthier choices (for more on how that approach is working, see “Healthy Profit” on page 60).
+In some cases, companies are developing programs and policies that nudge, cajole, entice or even straight-up shove employees toward healthier choices (for more on how that approach is working, see “Healthy Profit”).
 In other cases, they are leaving it up to individuals to sink or swim — even as their share of healthcare costs continues to rise and their vitality continues to dwindle.

 Here at Life Time’s corporate office, we’ve chosen to take a more active approach — and I mean that quite literally.
 In addition to a number of innovative new health-improvement initiatives, we’ve begun encouraging our employees to participate in a wide variety of athletic events.